-These include
+These include:

 - Skills and employability for business

 - Town centre and industrial estate enhancement

 - Business Support initiatives

 - Transport and infrastructure development

 - Tourism and heritage initiatives

 - Inward investment

-- 7.2 The action points identified in each section are listed in appendix 2 containing details of the resource requirements and partnership involvement required.

-- 7.3 Skills and employability for business
+Skills and employability for business

-- 7.4 Objective 2 'Working with partners develop the skills of the local workforce to meet the needs of businesses now and in the future, to maintain low levels of unemployment in the district and encourage jobs that add value to the local economy.'
+Objective 2 - 'Working with partners develop the skills of the local workforce to meet the needs of businesses now and in the future, to maintain low levels of unemployment in the District and encourage jobs that add value to the local economy.'

-- 7.5 The Council has a role in developing the skills of the community, and the workforce through its partners such as the Learning and

-Skills Council, Business Link for Essex and Learning Partnerships.
+- 7.2 The Council has a role in developing the skills of the community, and the workforce through its partners such as the Learning and Skills Council, Business Link for Essex and Learning Partnerships. - 7.3 The skills of the workforce, and ensuring this matches the needs of businesses is paramount in a local economy.
+Whilst the District has a large commuting population leaving the area on a daily basis, there are 25,000 people who work in businesses in the District. - 7.4 Maintaining a balance in the economy is vital to avoid the town centres being under utilised and valuable local services being lost.

-- 7.6 The skills of the workforce, and ensuring this matches the needs of businesses is paramount in a local economy.
-Whilst the District has a large commuting population leaving the area on a daily basis there are 25,000 people who work in businesses in the District. - 7.7 Maintaining a balance in the economy is vital to avoid the town centres being under utilised and valuable local services being lost. - 7.8 One of the surveys undertaken by Rochford District Council, found that many businesses had a problem recruiting staff with the right skills.
-This is an issue common to South Essex. - 7.9 The Council will work with partners to ensure that the District maximises the support available in skill development from its partners.
-The Learning and Skills Council is represented on the Local Strategic Partnership, which is developing the Community Strategy for the district which includes developing learning opportunities as a key theme.
+- 7.5 One of the surveys undertaken by Rochford District Council, found that many businesses had a problem recruiting staff with the right skills.
+This is an issue common to South Essex. - 7.6 The Council will work with partners to ensure that the District maximises the support available in skill development from its partners.
+The Learning and Skills Council is represented on the Local Strategic Partnership, which is overseeing the development of the Community Strategy for the District.
+This document includes developing learning opportunities as a key theme.

-- 7.11 Encourage business to access training for their workforce, particularly using the Employer Training Pilot (2002/04) - 7.12 Encourage businesses to take up opportunities of mentoring through the Business Champions Programme established through the South East Essex Economic Partnership - 7.13 With partners identify potential future funding for Business
+- 7.7 The Council will encourage business to access training for their workforce, particularly using the Employer Training Pilot, 'Profit for Learning' (2002/04). - 7.8 Continue to encourage businesses to take up opportunities of mentoring through the Business Champions Programme established through the South East Essex Economic Partnership. - 7.9 With partners identify potential future funding for Business Champions